- What every physician needs to know:

 Distant metastases can involve a great diversity organs.
 This includes frequent skin, lymph node, and soft tissue involvement in nearly 40% of patients.

-Small bowel is a metastatic site where melanoma is the most frequent metastatic tumor.
+Small bowel is a site where melanoma is the most frequent metastatic tumor.
 Small bowel obstruction or a slow gastrointestinal bleed and anemia are two common scenarios with small bowel metastases.

 In the past, bone involvement had been considered to be infrequent.
 More recently, with widespread use of PET scanning, it has been recognized more frequently.
 It typically features bone marrow involvement as opposed to lytic or sclerotic cortical lesions.